cyann/svg2any/README.md

 ```

 ### 2. Build the apps

-> Notes:
+Notes:

-> - to help build universal apps, the `librsvg` and `oxipng` compiled binaries for x86_64 (Intel) and arm64 (Apple Silicon since M1) are present in this repository.
-To build these on your own, see below.
+- To help build universal apps, the `librsvg` and `oxipng` compiled binaries
+for x86_64 (Intel) and arm64 (Apple Silicon since M1) used to present in this
+repository.
-> - the build script optimizes the NIB in the bundles with the `optimize-nib` parameter.
-This requires Xcode to be installed and configured.
+- The build script optimizes the NIB in the bundles with the `optimize-nib`
+parameter.
+- This requires Xcode to be installed and configured.

 Build the apps with Platypus: